danielrindunica/kubeword/README.md

    - **Terraform:** terraform.tfvars

-1. **Appication:** Open the `helm` directory in your project to find the configuration files.
+1. **Application:** Open the `helm` directory in your project to find the configuration files.
 These files control various settings such as:

    - **Wordpress:** values.yaml
    - **Grafana:** values.yaml